6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 How long will my dental bridge last?

-The longevity of your bridge totally depends on how well you take care of your oral health.
+The longevity of your bridge depends on how well you take care of your oral health.
 Poor oral hygiene is the number one cause of bridge failure.
-If you brush and floss daily and visit your dentist every six months for a professional cleaning, your dental bridge can last up to ten years.
-Most people have their bridge replaced every five to seven years.
+If you brush and floss daily and visit your dentist every six months for professional cleaning, your dental bridge can last up to ten years.
+Most people have their bridges replaced every five to seven years.

 Can my tooth get infected under a dental bridge?

-The natural teeth located under the dental crown portion of the bridge can still suffer from dental problems.
-This includes infections and tooth decay.
-If you do not properly brush and floss your teeth especially around the bridge, tiny bits of food can get under there and cause these problems.
+The natural teeth under the bridge’s dental crown can still suffer from dental problems, including infections and tooth decay.
+If you do not properly brush and floss your teeth, especially around the bridge, tiny bits of food can get under there and cause these problems.

-For patients getting a dental bridge, we often recommend investing in a water flosser.
+We often recommend investing in a water flosser for patients getting a dental bridge.
 This additional dental tool can remove bacteria from under the bridge and prevent infection and decay from developing.

 What is the best way to secure a dental bridge?

-For several missing teeth, you can have your bridge cemented to abutment teeth or you can have it secured to dental implants.
+For several missing teeth, you can have your bridge cemented to abutment teeth, or you can have it secured to dental implants.
 Dental implants offer better retention and will last forever.
-Utilizing implant fixtures to secure the bridge will also save your healthy teeth from being grinded down leading to permanent damage.
+Utilizing implant fixtures to secure the bridge will also save your healthy teeth from being ground down, leading to permanent damage.
 The implants will also help preserve the jawbone.
 If your dentist cements a bridge to abutment teeth, this cannot prevent bone loss in the jaw.

 Contact Our Office for Dental Treatment